biolab/orange2/docs/reference/rst/Orange.data.table.rst

         :param instances: data instances
         :type instances: Table or list or numpy.array

-        The following example fills the data table created above with some data from a list.
+        The following example fills the data table created :ref:`above
+        <example-table-prog1>` with some data from a list.

         .. literalinclude:: code/datatable1.py
             :lines: 29-34